rrsaikat/DonorKothai/README.md

 Use the project with your own Firebase instance and Google Maps API key.

 ## LETTER OF APPROVAL
 Certified that the work contained in the project entitled “DonorKothai”, by Md.
-Rezwan Rabbi have been carried out under my supervision and that this work has not been submitted elsewhere for a degree.
+Rezwan Rabbi have been carried out under my supervision and that this work has not been submitted else where for a degree.

     Moinul Islam Sayed
     Lecturer, Dept. of CIT